8-Bit Christmas: Plot

 Jake and his friends decide to take matters into their own hands, selling baseball cards (including a rare Bill Ripken card) to pool their money and buy a system to share.
-Without a ride to the mall, they concoct an elaborate plan to sneak away to the mall and make their purchase during a school trip.
-Evan Olsen creates a distraction while Jake infiltrates the mall, evading his friends' parents who are protesting video games in front of the game store and successfully buying the Nintendo.
-Once he returns, though, he trips, dropping the Nintendo which is crushed by the school bus as it drives away.
+They concoct an elaborate plan to sneak away from a school field trip to make their purchase.
+Evan Olsen creates a distraction while Jake sneaks off of the bus and rushes into the mall, evading his friends' parents who are protesting video games in front of the game store.
+He successfully purchases the Nintendo, but while returning to the bus he slips on a patch of ice, dropping the Nintendo into the street where it is crushed by the school bus.
 The Cabbage Patch dealer from earlier helps Jake return to his field trip and advises him to focus less on presents and more on the spirit of giving.

-Christmas Day comes, and Jake does not receive a Nintendo, as his gift addressed from his crazy rich Uncle Dan in Japan, instead received a box of Japanese Lite-Brite, which led to Jake to believe that Christmas was dead to him.
+Christmas Day comes, and Jake does not receive a Nintendo.
+He is hopeful upon receiving a package from his crazy rich Uncle Dan in Japan, but is dismayed to find it is a Japanese Lite-Brite rather than the Nintendo, causing him to lose all faith in Christmas.
 John later surprises Jake with a backyard tree fort he made himself.
 Although Jake never got a Nintendo for Christmas, in retrospect he determined that the tree fort and his father's love for him was a better gift.

 In the present, Jake tells his daughter he eventually bought his own Nintendo after working all summer to earn one.
-He then shows her the tree fort, which remains standing, and reminisces about all the good memories and adventures he gained from his father's gift.
-The two join the rest of Jake's family for dinner, aside from John who has died, yet they all still save an empty seat for him at the dinner table.
+He then shows her the tree fort, still standing, and reminisces about all the good memories and adventures he gained from his father's gift.
+The two join the rest of Jake's family for dinner, saving an empty seat for John, who is implied to have passed away.